Damar Management Apprenticeships

 Damar offers the Level 5 Operations / Departmental Manager Apprenticeship Standard and the Level 3 Team Leader / Supervisor Apprenticeship Standard.
 In both cases these include Institute of Leadership and Management (ILM) accredited management qualifications – the ILM Level 5 Diploma in Management and Leadership or the ILM Level 3 Diploma in First Line Management.
 We can deliver these qualifications anywhere in England, including London, Bristol, Birmingham and Manchester.

-These apprenticeships have been created for those working in a wide range of management positions, from supervisors of small teams through to departmental managers running significant operations and projects.
+These business management apprenticeships have been created for those working in a wide range of management positions, from supervisors of small teams through to departmental managers running significant operations and projects.
 Examples of jobs that team leading and management apprentices either do or are working towards include:

 - Senior administrator